draphy/nooxy/README.md

 ## 🚀 What is Nooxy?

 Nooxy is a modern, open-source Notion reverse proxy that allows you to host your Notion pages on your own custom domain with complete control over customization.
-Built with TypeScript and designed for Cloudflare Workers and modern Node.js runtimes (22+), Nooxy provides a powerful alternative to Notion's expensive custom domain feature with no much control for customization.
+Built with TypeScript and designed for Cloudflare Workers and modern Node.js runtimes (22+), Nooxy provides a powerful alternative to Notion's expensive custom domain feature.

 ### Why Nooxy?